 My beloved child!

-There is no more profound joy in this world than the rich happiness felt by a father who has his child returned to him, his first born child, the child who carries all of his swelling pride and honor, the child who for so long has been denied contact with normal society and been separated from the ordinary life of decent human beings.
+There is no more profound joy in this world than the deep happiness felt by a father who has his child returned to him, his first born child, the child who carries all his swelling pride and honor, the child who for so long has been denied contact with normal society and been separated from the ordinary life of decent human beings.

 Yes, that was the start of the letter I received after I’d been out of jail for two weeks.
 With me sending such an angry letter, and with me receiving this reply, well, tears just welled up in my eyes.
 And I promised myself, I wouldn’t be so disrespectful.

 I never had any idea my father had been held prisoner by the communists too.
 Then six months later there arrived another letter from Blora.
 This time it wasn’t from my father but from my uncle.